bmp-43/INSPECTOR-CLI/README.md

 # INQUISITOR

 INQUISITOR is a modular cybersecurity toolkit aimed at making common security assessment tasks easier to perform and extend.
-It currently features a multi-threaded port scanner, a subdomain enumerator, and a basic banner grabber.
+It currently features a multi-threaded port scanner, a subdomain enumerator, a basic banner grabber, and a fully functioning path enumerator (directory brute-forcer).

 ## Features

 - 🔍 Multi-threaded port scanning for speed
 - 🌐 Fast subdomain enumeration
 - 🏷️ Basic banner grabbing for open ports (integrated with the port scanner)
+- 📂 Path enumerator (directory brute-forcer)
 - 🧠 Validates hostnames and IP addresses
 - ⚙️ Reads config from `config_inquisitor.txt` (port range, timeout, threads)
 - 🛠️ Modular design for future tools